fastrgv/RufasSok/README.md

 ### Method options for hbox:
-There are several hbox solution methods to choose from including 5 basic methods, each of which has several variations, because hbox is currently being used as a research tool.
+There are many hbox solution methods to choose from including 5 basic methods, each of which has several variations, because hbox is currently being used as a research tool.
 See ~/docs/solmethods.txt for choices available within this RufasSok app.
-See ~/docs/SolMethodsIndex.txt for an exhaustive listing.
+See ~/docs/SolMethodIndex.txt for an exhaustive listing.

 Even more information can be found by studying the documents in: https://sourceforge.net/projects/hbox4/files/latest/download